-The Fund's financial statements and independent auditors' report for the fiscal year ended November 30, 2023 required to be included in the Statement of Additional Information are hereby incorporated by reference.
-A copy of the Fund's Annual Report may be requested, free of charge, by calling the Fund at (888)350-2990.
+The Fund's financial statements and the report of the Fund's Independent Registered Public Accounting Firm, Cohen & Company, Ltd., for the fiscal year ended November 30, 2024 are incorporated by reference into this Statement of Additional Information are hereby incorporated by reference.
+A copy of the Fund's N-CSR may be requested, free of charge, by calling the Fund at (888)350-2990.